Experienced. Connected. Trusted.

 Our practice provides unparalleled insights to international investors seeking exposure to the high growth economies of the Mekong Region, as well as local emerging corporates and institutions.
 Our advisory work includes Mergers & Acquisitions, Divestments, Capital Raising for both debt and equity, and debt structuring.

-Founded in 2014 by our two principals John McGinley and Stephen Higgins, Mekong Strategic Partners has an experienced and committed team of professionals, with a diverse set of skills and backgrounds.
+Founded in 2014 by our two principals John McGinley and Stephen Higgins, Mekong Strategic Capital has an experienced and committed team of professionals, with a diverse set of skills and backgrounds.

 Latest News & Insights